Assistants to Infancy (0-3)

 The Assistants to Infancy program focuses particularly on sensory-motor and language development.
 Other topics examined include school and classroom design, creation of toys and activities, parent support and consultation, and affiliated fields, such as obstetrics.
 For individuals trained in other levels of Montessori education, the information offered in the Assistants to Infancy program will support and augment their previous training.
 Most significantly, this program is practical; it will enhance any study of early childhood education and will benefit any future parent.

-• Learners produce six comprehensive teaching manuals to support their work with children and families, in the areas of Theory, Medical, Foundations of Personality Development, Home Environment, Aids to Psycho-Sensory Motor Development, and Community Environments.
+• Learners produce six comprehensive teaching manuals to support their work with children and families, in the areas of Theory, Medical, Foundations of Personality Development, Home Environment, Aids to Psycho-Sensory Development, and Communities.
 These teaching manuals form a large component of the learner's work throughout the program and are based on demonstrations and lectures given by the trainer.

 Learners learn how to create beautiful and useful materials for work with young children.
 Practical advice, including sewing and construction techniques, is provided for learners who need additional assistance.